pace-gt/signac_numpy_tutorial/README.md

  - These `signac` workflows also allow colleagues to quickly transfer their workflows to each other, and easily add new state points to a project, without the fear of rerunning the original state points.

+ - Please also see the [signac website](https://signac.io/), which outlines some of the other major features.

 ### Overview